tsugus/urlisp/README.md

 This name doesn't mean "You are LISP".
 It means "primitive LISP".
-This program is an interpreter of so-called "pure LISP".
+UrLISP is an interpreter of so-called "pure LISP".

 It supports "super brackets" '[', ']' to group and close brackets together.